LA Opera scraps planned world premiere of Mason Bates' 'Kavalier and Clay' adaptation over finances | News Channel 3-12

 The Met first discussed plans in 2018 for the project, focused on the development of the comic book industry.
 Koelsch made the decision to drop LA’s participation in October.

-“I was shocked at first.
-But I understand how all opera companies in America are facing enormous financial challenges, so I was sympathetic,” Peter Gelb, the Met’s general manager, said.
-“I wish the timing had been a little bit better.
-But we’re looking forward to seeing the show a year ahead of its premiere at the Met, because it’s a very complicated opera with a lot of scenes.”
+“I was shocked at first, but also I understand how all opera companies in America are facing enormous financial challenges. so I was sympathetic,” Peter Gelb, the Met’s general manager, said.
+“I wish the timing had been a little bit better, but, because we’re counting on seeing the show a year ahead of its premiering at the Met because it’s a very complicated opera with a lot of scenes.”

 Gelb prefers having new works open at other companies to allow changes before they are presented by the Met.
 Composer Jeanine Tesori and librettist George Brandt are working on rewrites to “Grounded,” which premiered at the Washington National Opera last fall and opens the Met’s 2024-25 season.